 about your community and getting involved.

 What does the $350 fee include?
-Eight to nine day-long education sessions with experts, activists and community leaders; lunch each day; orientation and graduation lunches; and all class materials.
+Nine day-long education sessions with experts, activists and community leaders; lunch each day; orientation and graduation events; and all class materials.

 Are scholarships available to help me pay the fee?
 Up to 10 scholarships are available.
 There is a box on the application form to indicate your need.